needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ui-setup.md

 ## XR UI Input Module

 The **XR UI Input Module** is the component that XRI requires to properly interface with the Event System.
 It works in concert with the [XR Ray Interactor](xr-ray-interactor.md) to ensure XRI interactions with the UI are processed correctly.
 It also handles input from other non-XR sources (such as gamepad or mouse) if configured to do so.
 In the component configuration pictured below, the **Input System UI Actions** and **Input Manager** options are displayed.
 Depending on the **Active Input Handling** setting in **Edit &gt; Project Settings &gt; Player**, one or both of these configuration options may be visible.
-If you are using the Input System package for handling input you have the option of manually entering the Input Action References for each of the fields or you can use the preset provided with the [Starter Assets](samples.md#starter-assets) sample.
+If you are using the Input System package for handling input you have a few options for setup.
+We recommend using the `XRI Default Input Actions.inputactions` and `XRI Default XR UI Input Module.preset` file provided with the [Starter Assets](samples.md#starter-assets) sample, which allows for the greatest control and flexibility.
+Alternatively, you can create an Input Action asset with associated Action Map and Actions and manually assign the **Input System UI Actions** for each of the fields.
+Finally, you can leave all the **Input System UI Actions** unset (`None`) and turn on the **Enable Builtin Actions As Fallback** checkbox, which will let the default mouse, gamepad, or joystick actions drive the UI with the current Input System devices configured.

 > [!NOTE]
 > If you have **Active Input Handling** set to **Both**, you will need to make sure to set the **Active Input Mode** on the **XR UI Input Module** to your desired source of input.
 Keep in mind that there may be minor performance impacts by setting this option to Both.